Chinese social media abuzz as netizens follow US election results

 “People were curious and wanted to try what he ate, and (netizens) promoted this Biden set meal online,” she said.

-Photographs of Biden’s visit used to line the walls of the restaurant.
-But after they were taken down during renovations, the pictures never made their way back.
+But after they were taken down during renovations, they never made their way back.

 “Today, no one brings up the Biden set meal anymore,” said Yao.